louisgthier/cartpole-rl-enhancement/README.md

 - Using a temperature-scaled softmax with a linearly decaying temperature for exploration.
 - Utilizing a prioritized replay buffer for efficient sampling and training.
 - Logging performance metrics and reward components using TensorBoard.
+- Scheduling evaluation episodes to monitor agent performance and generalization.
+- Modifying the reward structure to include energy usage or effort expended by the agent.

 **Note:** While a specific algorithm is used in this repository, the approach is flexible.
 Other algorithms like PPO, A3C, or custom variants can be substituted depending on preferences and requirements.